Lizard Loop

 The world-class tracks weave their way around Mākara Peak, offering views over the suburb of Karori, central Wellington, and on a clear day, the South Island.
 The park doubles as a pest-free haven for native birds, plants and local wildlife.

 Established in 1998 by a group of volunteers, what was once a gorse-covered farm, is now used by thousands of riders and walkers every year.
 The trails have been future-proofed to ensure minimal damage to the surrounding native bush.
-An ongoing reforestation project has meant 38,000 trees have been planted, and two prestigious conservation awards have been given to acknowledge the work.
+An ongoing reforestation project has planted 38,000 trees.
+The project gained two prestigious conservation awards, acknowledging the work.

-Whether you’re looking for an easy ride for all the family or an adrenaline rush, there’re plenty of trails available.
-Walking is permitted on the trails; however, walkers must give way to bikers, as Mākara Peak Mountain Bike Park is a bike-priority park.
+Whether you’re looking for an easy ride for all the family or an adrenaline rush, there are plenty of trails available.
+Walkers can use the trails but must give way to bikers, as Mākara Peak Mountain Bike Park is a bike-priority park.

 Visual: A drone flies over green bushes and hills, with a mountain biker on a trail.
 The title ‘Mākara Peak Mountain Bike Park’ flashes across the screen in yellow text.
 The drone continues to show the trail winding through the bush in a birds-eye view.
 The city of Wellington and the Wellington harbour are in the distance.